0nandon/SuperCATs/README.md

 # SuperCATs
-For more information, check out the paper on [paper link].
+For more information, check out the paper on [paper link](https://ieeexplore.ieee.org/document/9954872).
 Also check out project page here [Project Page link].<br>
 *This paper is accepted in ICCE-Asia'22*

 >**Cost Aggregation with Transformers for Sparse Correspondence** <br><br>